wrcorcoran/wrcorcoran/README.md

 ### About me:
 I'm a third-year computer science student at the University of California&mdash;Santa Barbara.
 Originally, I'm from Burlington, Washington.

 I will graduate in the Spring of 2025 with my Bachelor of Science in Computer Science.
+My Master of Science will follow in the Spring of 2026.

 <!--
 ### Currently: